 Since this is a sci-fi movie based on theoretical physics, it is important to understand where this work comes from and what it means…

 The story so far

 The official synopsis for the movie reads as follows.
 “The new script chronicles the adventures of a group of explorers who make use of a newly discovered wormhole to surpass the limitations on human space travel and conquer the vast distances involved in an interstellar voyage.”

-There’s also the little matter of corn – which, as reported by Ford Macleod Gazette, may play a central role in the film.
-According to that story, corn is the last remaining crop on Earth, and in the search for somewhere new to grow it, scientists decide to start looking for land on other planets - which is where those wormholes come in.
+There’s also the little matter of corn – which, as reported by Ford Macleod Gazette, may play a central role in the movie.
+According to that story, corn is the last remaining crop on Earth, and in the search for somewhere new to grow it, scientists decide to start looking for land on other planets – which is where those wormholes come in.
 Or you know, it could just be Nolan being Nolan.

 But how does the noted scientist Thorne play into all this?